lvillasen/RedPitaya-C-Periphery/README.md

 # Credits

-These programas are straigthforward applications of the c-periphery code available at
+These programas are straightforward applications of the c-periphery code available at

 https://github.com/vsergeev/c-periphery